LukasCollishawM/hard-edging/README.md

 ## Motivation

-The web is full of frameworks that “scale” by pushing more logic into more regions behind more dashboards.
+The web is full of frameworks that "scale" by pushing more logic into more regions behind more dashboards.
 Hard‑Edging asks a weirder question:

 - What if the real cluster was the browsers you already have?
-- What if “edge runtime” just meant *other people’s laptops*?
+- What if "edge runtime" just meant *other people's laptops*?
 - What if the path of least resistance for a byte was **across the room**, not across an ocean?

 And then it keeps going:

-- Why is every conversation about “cost” quietly a conversation about **your** egress bill and **their** margins?
+- Why is every conversation about "cost" quietly a conversation about **your** egress bill and **their** margins?
 - How did we end up paying rent on our own bytes, every month, forever?
 - At what point did “edge” stop meaning *near the user* and start meaning “near a shareholder presentation”?